mattbertolini/CamClient/README.md

 ## About CamClient

 **NOTE:** This isn't really maintained anymore.
-I occassionally poke at the repo for fun.
+I occasionally poke at the repo for fun.
 No artifacts are published.

 CamClient is a pure Java implementation of the Cisco Clean Access Manager API.